 Disclaimer: We strongly recommend using a headset to avoid acoustic feedback.

-The Content Dashboard operator can initiate an audio talk back request from the Content Dashboard interface.
+The Content Management operator can initiate an audio talk back request from the Content Management interface.

 The user of the Iris Flow App will get a notification on the screen, asking to accept or decline the request.
 Swiping right will start the audio talk back session, swiping left will reject.